This resource aims to support practitioners deploying differential privacy

 after data aggregation.

-Opposite of the previous section, the central model refers to the model
+Opposite from the previous section, the central model refers to the model

 where the privacy mechanisms are applied centrally, after data collection.